<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

-The digital transformation has changed our purchasing behaviour.
 Because modern consumers collect information, compare and weigh up the advantages and disadvantages by themselves before making a buying decision, they have often come a long way in the purchase process before approaching a supplier.
 To create business opportunities and gain repeat custom, you need to achieve an experience that extends across and is the same in all channels.
 This is particularly clear in the B2B sector.
 To succeed here, it's best to start at the other end and collect information about your customers to achieve a 360-degree view.

-What does a 360-degree view of a customer mean?
+What does a 360-degree view mean?

 Often there are relatively few things that distinguish you from your competitors.
 This is one of the reasons why there has been a change of focus – from product, price and transaction – to a good customer experience in all channels.

-A 360-degree view of a customer essentially means that you compile all customer data collected before the purchase, during the purchase and after the transaction is complete.
 This should then be available in a single view, regardless of where and when the purchase was made.
 You’re striving to obtain a composite view of the customer that you can use to improve the customer experience regardless of where and when you communicate with them.

 When the information is made visible in a structured way, historical data can help to give you insights.
 It’s worth looking at which products and campaigns have been successful, previous purchase history, maintenance activities and other things that seem interesting.
-Collecting real-time data is another thing – this is more about capturing customer behaviour and putting it in context to help understand who the customer is and what problem they are trying to solve.
+Collecting real-time data is another thing – this is more about capturing customer behavior and putting it in context to help understand who the customer is and what problem they are trying to solve.

 Well, as we mentioned above, it isn’t just about selling your product, but about understanding the customer’s needs when they begin their purchase process so you can try to guide them on the way.
 Of course the journey continues after the initial purchase, with maintenance, delivery of consumables, purchase of spare parts, upgrades, manuals and much more.
-With a complete overview of the customer and their needs, you will also be able to maximise the customer’s value over time.
+With a complete overview of the customer and their needs, you will also be able to maximize the customer’s value over time.

 1. Intelligent customer information

 There are many interaction points where you communicate with your customers.
 This can be on the website, during a maintenance visit or on social media.
 Together, all of these interaction points generate valuable information that you can use to improve the customer experience.
-Studies show that the most recent interaction has an impact on the customer’s buying decision, and you can use this data to customise your communication with the customer in real time.
+Studies show that the most recent interaction has an impact on the customer’s buying decision, and you can use this data to customize your communication with the customer in real time.

 2. Better focus in marketing and sales campaigns